Art&Craft - Wood processing techniques

 playground valley of fairies

 He has the same theory for the furniture he makes.
-It's an interesting combination of folk and rock, furniture that is at first glance rustic but much more elaborate, with combinations of simple metal and string elements.
-He obviously loves wood and wants to showcase its beauty.
-Old drilled wood is transformed into a mirror frame, table top or bedside table.
-What others throw away, he saves by giving wood a new life.
-This is what happened to the old beech tree.
-He rescued it, cleaned it up and turned it into a child's friend.
+It's an interesting combination of folk and rock, furniture that at first glance is rustic, but much more elaborate, with combinations of simple metal and string elements.
+He obviously loves wood and wants to show off its beauty.
+Wood that has been hollowed by old age is transformed into a mirror frame, tabletop or bedside table.
+What others throw away, he saves by giving it a new life.
+That's what happened to the old beech.
+He saved it, cleaned it and turned it into a children's friend.

-If you are curious to see his work, you can find it on the page Xylino on Facebook or on your personal account.
+If you are curious to see his work you can find it on Xylino on Facebook or personal account.
 Xylino is the name of the company and how they characterize their work.
 In Greek, xylino means wooden.

 About the author